2021 Women's National Invitation Tournament: Semifinals

-Rice scored the first six points in a semi final game against Delaware, but the blue hens responded to tie up the game at 12 points apiece.
-Shortly thereafter Rice went on an 11 – 0 run to open up a double-digit lead.
-Rice held a comfortable lead for most of the game although Delaware cut the lead to seven points in the final minute.
-Delaware was forced to foul and Rice made the free throws to extend the lead back to double digits, and finished with a 10 point win 85–75.
-Lauren Schwartz was the leading scorer for Rice with 25 points matched by Jasmine Dickey 25 points for Delaware.
-Rice hit 54% of their field goal attempts, and did even better beyond the arc hitting nine of 16 for 56%.
+Rice scored the first six points in a semi final game against Delaware, but the Blue Hens responded to tie up the game at 12 points apiece.
+Shortly thereafter, Rice went on an 11–0 run to open up a double-digit lead.
+Rice held a comfortable lead for most of the game, although Delaware cut the lead to seven points in the final minute.
+Delaware was forced to foul and Rice made the free throws to extend the lead back to double digits, and finished with a 10 point win, 85–75.
+Lauren Schwartz was the leading scorer for Rice with 25 points, matched by Jasmine Dickey's 25 points for Delaware.
+Rice hit 54% of their field goal attempts, and did even better beyond the arc, hitting nine of 16 for 56%.

-In the other semifinal, Mississippi pulled out to a small three point lead 14 – 11 little more than halfway through the first quarter but then held no than Iowa scoreless for about six minutes extending the lead to double digits 22–11.
-Mississippi continue to lead throughout the game and ending up winning by 10 points 60–50. the wind moved Mississippi into the title game, the first SEC team to advance to the WN night title game since Auburn won the tournament in 2003.
+In the other semifinal, Mississippi pulled out to a small three point lead, 14–11, little more than halfway through the first quarter.
+They then held no than Iowa scoreless for about six minutes, extending the lead to double digits, 22–11.
+Mississippi continued to lead throughout the game and ending up winning by 10 points, 60–50.
+The wind moved Mississippi into the title game, the first SEC team to advance to the WNIT title game since Auburn won the tournament in 2003.